springernature/scigraph/events/hackday-2017-06-23/examples/elasticsearch/README.md

-# Querying Elasticsearch
+# Elasticsearch

-The queries below can be executed against your Elasticsearch instance: `<your-ip-address>:9200`.
+The queries below can be executed against your Elasticsearch instance: `<your-vm-ip-address>:9200`.

 ## Articles with Contributions and Affiliations